coherent-marco/DjangoTesting/docs/test_guidelines.md

 Testing Guidelines
 ==================

-There are generally three phases in a test:
+There are generally 4 phases in a test:
 1. Setup - Create the test conditions
 2. Testing - Run the code you want to test
 3. Verification - Check if the code performed as expected